 - Fill up one-third of a mug with cold milk.

 - Microwave the milk for 30 to 45 seconds.
 And carefully pour the hot milk into the French Press and attach the plunger.

 - Rapidly raise and plunge the fine mesh filter of the French Press into forcing air particles into milk’s proteins and fats.
 Keep on doing this (generally for 10-15 seconds) until the foam adds 50% or so to the total volume of the milk.

 - Take off the French Press lid and pour or scoop out the frothed milk into your latte drink.

 3. Design your latte cup

 Now you’ve everything ready, you’ll just need a latte cup to design your favorite drink.

-Now spoon as much foam as you'd like on your latte drink and lastly, sprinkle the cocoa power or nutmeg on the top of the foam to give your drink a nice looking touch while enhancing its flavor.
+Now spoon as much foam as you’d like on your latte drink, and lastly, sprinkle the cocoa powder or nutmeg on the top of the foam to give your drink a nice looking touch while enhancing its flavor.

-We're living in a world where we have boundless possibilities for flavor combination, if you'd like you can stir in your favorite syrup with the warm milk before adding the foam.
+We’re living in a world where we have boundless possibilities for a flavor combination; if you’d like, you can stir in your favorite syrup with the warm milk before adding the foam.